debanjan96/upgraded-tribble/README.md

 # upgraded-tribble
 MAQ Software Assignment Courses
-1 Microsoft Data Science EdX
+Microsoft Data Science EdX

-2 Algorithms Specialization Coursera
+1  Introduction to Data Science
+2  Querying Data with Transact-SQL
-3 Data Warehousing Coursera
+3  Analyzing and Visualizing Data with Excel
+4  Analyzing and Visualizing Data with Power BI
+5  Essential Statistics for Data Analysis using Excel 6  Introduction to R for Data Science
+7  Introduction to Python for Data Science